-Students seeking professional recognition are also advised to contact the Society in writing for current requirements.
+Students seeking professional recognition are advised to confirm membership requirements with the Society.

 Students commencing courses in 1993 or later, should note that conceded passes are not accepted in units required for Society Membership unless a further unit has been passed in the same subject area.
 For example, a conceded pass will be accepted in Accounting and Financial Management 1A and 1B because other accounting units follow.
 However a conceded pass will not be accepted in Accounting and Financial Management 3A, 3B or Auditing.